atiladefreitas/dooing/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you'd like to improve Dooing, feel free to:
+If you'd like to improve Dooing, please read our [Contributing Guide](CONTRIBUTING.md) for detailed information about:

+- Setting up the development environment
+- Understanding the modular codebase structure
+- Adding new features and fixing bugs
+- Testing and documentation guidelines
+- Submitting pull requests

+For quick contributions:
 - Submit an issue for bugs or feature requests
 - Create a pull request with your enhancements